deejoe/presentations/foss-intro/src/foss-intro.rst

     not for US govt (cf Crown Copyright and OSM) limited by fair use (do ToS override fair use?)

-.. note: trade secret, in principle for ever, cumbersome, rev eng, Coke formula
+.. note:: trade secret, in principle for ever, cumbersome, rev eng, Coke formula
-.. note: patent, 20 years, first to file, prior art, novel, practical, must apply
+.. note:: patent, 20 years, first to file, prior art, novel, practical, must apply
-.. note: trademark, logos and brand names, start by using, protects consumers from "confusion", must defend from becoming generic.
+.. note:: trademark, logos and brand names, start by using, protects consumers from "confusion", must defend from becoming generic.
 Xerox.
 Kleenex.
 Hoover.
-.. note: public domain, US federal govt (but not UK!) works not copyrightable, when copyright, patent expires, trademark becomes generic.
+.. note:: public domain, US federal govt (but not UK!) works not copyrightable, when copyright, patent expires, trademark becomes generic.

-.. note: Slide highlighting just copyright.
+.. note:: Slide highlighting just copyright.

-.. note: but where do these come from?
+.. note:: but where do these come from?

 ----

-.. note: Freedom to fork: Reprise
+.. note:: Freedom to fork: Reprise

 What do we want?
 ================